Pomax/use-models-for-data/README.md

 } from "./my-middleware.js";
 // with additional express-related imports here

+import { Models } from "use-models-for-data";
 import { ForumUser } from "./my-models.js";

-import { Models } from "use-models-for-data";
+/*

-// First, we set the model library to use a filesystem-backed data
+ * First, we set the model library to use a filesystem-backed data
+ * store relative to our project root, but obviously *not* served by
+ * the express server.
+ *
-// store.
-This is a global binding that applies to all models. const STORE_LOCATION = process.env.STORE_LOCATION ?? `./data-store`;
+ * This is a global binding that applies to all models.
+ */
+const STORE_LOCATION = process.env.STORE_LOCATION ?? `./data-store`;
 Models.useDefaultStore(STORE_LOCATION);